mulesoft-labs/exchange-documentation-samples/custom-asset/README.md

 [INFO] ------------------------------------------------------------------------
 ```

+## Advanced Example

-Alternatively, you can use this as the parent POM of any of your Maven projects:
+Use this as the parent POM of any Maven project:

 ```
 <parent>